-This is an intensive studio with an emphasis on experimentation and production.
-There is no pre-determined or expected solution to the problem; students will delve deep into the intersection of pedagogy of dual-language learning, architectural form, and daylight, and take calibrated risks to produce new and extraordinary outcomes.
+Students will delve deep into the pedagogy and process of dual-language learning through architectural form, daylight, and environment.
 As practicing architects, we synthesize detailed information and multiple ideas in the design of buildings.
 The studio will promote programmatic and formal invention through an iterative design process that is grounded in deep engagement with how people use and experience architecture.
-How do we gain new understanding of the relationship between the child and the community through design?
+How do we create architecture that bridges the relationship between the child and their community?

-The program will be a dual-language lab school, of approximately 22,000 square feet, located in Roxbury, MA.
+The program will be a dual-language lab school, of approximately 30,000 square feet, located in East Boston, MA.
 The school will serve students from kindergarten through second grade and provide spaces for the broader community.
 Dual-language schools are grounded in an approach to teaching young children their home language as well as English, in parallel.
-Beyond the classroom, this school model supports families within diverse immigrant and indigenous communities.
-We will engage directly with teachers from the community who specialize in dual-language learning, to better understand the nuances of the neighborhood and complexities of teaching multiple languages to young learners.
+Beyond the classroom, this school model supports families within diverse immigrant communities.
+We will engage directly with teachers, who specialize in dual-language learning, to better understand the nuances and complexities of teaching multiple languages to young learners.

-The studio's methodology will synthesize four areas of exploration sequentially: Within the classroom unit, how will engaging the specific pedagogy of dual-language learning lead to innovative design?
-How is the rigorous study of daylight integrated with the performative and programmatic design of the classroom and the entire building?
-How does the aggregation of classrooms create a larger organizational strategy for the building that supports the community of teachers and students?
-How does the identity of the building relate to the larger community of the neighborhood and city?
+The studio's methodology will synthesize several areas of exploration sequentially: Within the classroom unit, how can the specific pedagogy of project-based dual-language learning lead to innovative design?
+How can daylight integrate with the performative and programmatic design of the classroom and the entire building?
+How can the aggregation of classrooms create a larger organizational strategy for the building that supports teachers, students, and their families?
+How can the school relate to the larger East Boston neighborhood and the city beyond?